hyperspacedev/hyperspace/README.md

 ```

 The site will be hosted at `https://localhost:3000`, where you can sign in and test Hyperspace using your Mastodon account.
 If you have signed in before, you will be automatically logged in.

+Alternatively, if you are testing the desktop version of Hyperspace, run `npm run electrify` (or `npm run electrify`, if you don't want to make another production build).
+Hyperspace will open in a window where you can sign in and test Hyperspace with your Mastodon account.
+You'll be logged in automatically if you've signed in before.

 ### Building a release